hackclub/hackclub/workshops/3D Heatmap/README.md

 import seaborn as sns
 ```

-Get the data (CSV file) from the file
+Get the data from the file.\
 volcano [dataset](https://cloud-8ycpvzexa.vercel.app/0volcano.csv)

 ```python